How to Write a Novel (Without Fail): The Ultimate 20-Step Guide

 I’m not superstitious, but stuff like this always happens when you’re writing a book.

 Expect it.
 Things will not go according to plan.
-Major life problems will occur.
+Major real life problems will occur.

 It will be really hard to stay focused for weeks on end.